tmandal1988/orbit_modeling/README.md

 # Simple Orbit Simulation
 This repository implements a simple orbit simulation which uses JGM-3 coefficients with spherical harmonic geopotential model to compute acceleration due to gravity.
 For simplicity only degree 2 zonal coefficient is used as zonal coefficients corresponding to degree >2 are significantly smaller than the zonal coefficients corresponding to degree 2.
-Also tesseral and sectoral terms have been ignored since their contributions are also insignificant for For a satellite requiring accuracies of a few meters.[Ref](https://spsweb.fltops.jpl.nasa.gov/portaldataops/mpg/MPG_Docs/Source%20Docs/gravity-SphericalHarmonics.pdf)
+Also tesseral and sectoral terms have been ignored since their contributions are also insignificant for a satellite requiring position accuracies of a few meters.[Ref](https://spsweb.fltops.jpl.nasa.gov/portaldataops/mpg/MPG_Docs/Source%20Docs/gravity-SphericalHarmonics.pdf)

 ## Limitations

 - Only tested for Low Earth Orbits.
-Orbit height between 600 - 2000km above mean Earth radius.
+Orbit height between 400 - 2000km above mean Earth radius.
 - Doesn't consider gravitational impact of other celestial bodies for ex.
-Sun and Moon.
+Sun, Moon etc.
 - Oversimplified for demo implementation.

 ## Setup